supposedly/nutshell/README.md

 ```

 Additionally, if **all** given terms of a transition have a compass-direction tag, any omitted ones will be filled in with the variable
-`any` (introduced below).
-Note that, to ensure intent, this is **only** valid if there is not a single term given without a compass direction.
+`any` (which will introduced below).
+Note that, to ensure intent, this is **only** valid if there isn't a single term given without a
+compass direction.

 ```rb
 # Nutshell